jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/03-Creation-and-Deployment-of-the-SmartContracts/README.md

 ```

-To be able to use this method, first of all you must import a supporting lib already included in the scaffold of the project:
+To be able to use this method, first of all you must import a supporting library already included in the scaffold of the project:
 ```javascript
 import { OChainUtils } from '../../lib/utils';
 ```